altruios/namshubettulpa/public/namshubettuple/seeds-of-a-new-world.md

 ~A short wiry red haired girl in a white coat, Martha guessed she was in her 40's~ "G::Trouble in the bubble: one unconscious."
 *Sonny nodded and whistled herself*
-~It was a signal to two large spiders, about the same size as her~ *They crawled out from the room on the side wall and ceiling* *Martha instinctively flinched*
+~It was a signal to two large tarantulas, about the same size as her, covered in fur~ 'M::oh fuck - fucking spiders'
+*They crawled out from the room on the side wall and ceiling* *Martha instinctively flinched*
 *The spiders followed Sonny, ignoring Martha as they passed*